The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

 - - -

-# Skill Speed… and Why it is not good on DNC
+# Skill Speed and Why it is Not Good on DNC

 The skill speed stat has two effects for DNC: lowering the global cooldown timer for weaponskills (2.50 base GCD) and increasing the damage of auto attacks.